SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/receiving-post-data.md

 4. Click "Edit Post CRM".
 5. Check the "Post" checkbox.
 6. Post Opt-In/Opt-Out: Selecting “msg” will post and return the text message from the mobile user.
 Selecting “Don’t Use” will not return the “msg” parameter.
 (See example below with “msg” selected.)
+7.Configure the Post parameters that Sumotext will send as a GET

 ###Example
 <pre class="code"><code>http://www.yourdomain.com/Post.aspx?mobile=2125551212&carrierId=VERIZONUS&key=SOMEKEYWORD&country=USA&shortcode=84700&Name=Mary Jane &Zip=10054&msg=MOBILEUSERSMESSAGE</code></pre>

-7. Configure the Post parameters that Sumotext will send as a GET

 ###Sumotext will always post these 5 parameters first

 * `country`
-* `short code`
+* `shortcode`
 * `key`
 * `mobile`
 * `carrierId`